 For a forthcoming National Geographic story, he has gone beyond the park’s boundaries, creating a portrait of the larger ecosystem that Yellowstone supports.

 “I am constantly staggered and inspired by nature, both in its design and beauty; it's led to a lifelong obsession to understand, document and save it.”

 with David Doubilet and Jennifer Hayes

-Duo David Doubilet and Jennifer Hayes, partners in life and under the sea, have produced some of the world’s most stunning images below and above land.
-Join them to explore the rich and diverse waters of Kimbe Bay, Papua New Guinea, part of the “coral triangle.”
+Duo David Doubilet and Jennifer Hayes, partners in life and under the sea, have produced some of the world’s most stunning images below and above land, exploring the rich and diverse waters of Kimbe Bay, Papua New Guinea, part of the “coral triangle.”

-Follow them into the world beneath the Antarctic ice, then north to the Gulf of St. Lawrence to see whales, wolfish and harp seals.
-Together, they’ll go beyond the published stories to share the reality of “behind-the-camera" adventures.
+They led us into the world beneath the Antarctic ice, then north to the Gulf of St. Lawrence to see whales, wolfish and harp seals.
+Together, they have gone beyond the published stories to share the reality of “behind-the-camera" adventures.

 David Doubilet has a long and intimate vision into the sea.
 He began snorkeling at age 8 at summer camp in the Adirondack and by age 12 he was making pictures underwater using a Brownie Hawkeye camera stuffed into a rubber anesthesiologist bag.
 David has long since mastered the techniques of working with water and light to become one of the world’s most celebrated underwater photographers and a contributing photographer for National Geographic magazine, where he has published nearly 70 stories since his first assignment in 1971.